 The Protective Factors: Social and Emotional Competence of Children

 The social and emotional competence of children involves their behavior and emotional well-being.
 This is increasingly important as children grow because it affects their ability to make and maintain positive relationships.
 Family members may have questions or concerns about their child’s social or emotional competence.
-Here are some things you can do to support families:
+Below are some ideas you can use to support families:

 - Talk with family members about behaviors they see at home, in your family child care program, or at their school.
-Have conversations about concerns and successes.
+Have an open conversation about concerns and successes.